Sifting through hallway paint ideas from the experts is the only way to decode the hundreds of options that are out there.

 3. Don’t overlook the ceiling and trim

-There are so many interesting ways to incorporate paint outside of the walls.
+There are so many interesting ways to incorporate paint outside of the walls, an we recommend experimenting with eco paint to make some sustainable choices here.
 Whether it’s a pop of color on the ceiling in a lacquer finish or painted molding that coordinates with the adjacent wallpaper.

 ‘For paneling and trim, I like Benjamin Moore Swiss Coffee in a semi-gloss finish,’ says Andrea Schumacher.
 ‘The walls would look nice in the same color, but in a flat finish.’